DC and Maryland Probate and Estate Administration Lawyer

 If you or a loved one are planning your estate and have concerns regarding estate taxes, creditors, and/or the length of time it will take for probate to conclude your estate, our team is ready to help.
 At The Law Offices of Thomas Stahl, we provide DC and Maryland families with trustworthy legal advice and skilled representation in estate administration and probate matters.

-As a recognized Super Lawyer in 2019–2021, Lead Attorney Thomas Stahl has assisted his clients in navigating their fiduciary responsibilities associated with administering an estate in DC or Maryland.
+As a recognized Super Lawyer in since 2013, lead attorney Thomas Stahl has assisted his clients in navigating their fiduciary responsibilities associated with administering an estate in DC or Maryland.
 To schedule a consultation to discuss your estate administration and probate concern, contact his office today at (410) 696-4326 or (202) 964-7280, or via our online form.